 Russian street food as in the photo at bottom right.
 These pasties are traditionally filled with cabbage, onion and egg, but enjoy experimenting.
 The pastry is made from a soft yeasted dough.

 Tasty, cheap and quick to make, keep well, healthy, go with sweet and savoury: seems a bargain!
-The technique is straightforward, the ingredients are readily available and the only equipment you need is a baking tray and an oven (well maybe a bowl and a spoon too)
+The technique is straightforward, the ingredients are readily available and the only equipment you need is griddle or large frying pan.
+The batter will keep in the fridge for another day too.

 A sweet white bread, enriched with eggs made not only for major festivals but every week on the eve of the Sabbath.
 Thanks to Andrew Whitley of Bread Matters (www.breadmatters.com) for the plaiting diagram, the recipe which I have abbreviated a little, and for showing me how.
 The header shows challah with and without the traditional poppyseed dusting.